fieldtrip/website/reference/data2bids.md

  In case any of these values is specified as empty (i.e. []) or as nan, it will be written to the tsv file as 'n/a'.

- In case cfg.dataset points to a NIfTI file, or in case you pass a preprocessed MRI as input data structure, you can specify cfg.mri.dicomfile to read the detailed MR scanner and sequence details from the DICOM file.
-This will be used to fill in the details of the corresponding JSON file. cfg.mri.dicomfile           = string, filename of a matching DICOM file for header details (default = [])
+ For anatomical and functional MRI data you can specify cfg.dicomfile to read the detailed MRI scanner and sequence details from the header of that DICOM file.
+This will be used to fill in the details of the corresponding JSON file. cfg.dicomfile               = string, filename of a matching DICOM file for header details (default = []) cfg.deface                  = string, 'yes' or 'no' (default = 'no')

- You can specify cfg.events.trl as a Nx3 matrix with the trial definition (see FT_DEFINETRIAL) or as a MATLAB table.
+ You can specify cfg.events as a Nx3 matrix with the trial definition (see FT_DEFINETRIAL) or as a MATLAB table.
 When specified as table, the first three columns containing integer values corresponding to the begsample, endsample and offset, the additional colums can be of another type and have any name.
 If you do not specify the trial definition, the events will be read from the MEG/EEG/iEEG dataset.
-Events from the trial definition or from the data will be written to events.tsv. cfg.events.trl              = trial definition, see also FT_DEFINETRIAL
+Events from the trial definition or from the data will be written to events.tsv. cfg.events                  = trial definition (see FT_DEFINETRIAL) or event structure (see FT_READ_EVENT)

- You can specify cfg.presentationfile with the name of a NBS presentation log file, which will be aligned with the data based on triggers (MEG/EEG/iEEG) or based on the volumes (fMRI).
-To indicate how triggers (in MEG/EEG/iEEG) or volumes (in fMRI) match the presentation events, you should also specify the mapping between them.
- Events from the presentation log file will be written to events.tsv. cfg.presentationfile        = string, optional filename for the presentation log file cfg.trigger.eventtype       = string (default = []) cfg.trigger.eventvalue      = string or number
+ If NBS Presentation was used in combination with another functional data type, you can specify cfg.presentationfile with the name of the presentation log file, which will be aligned with the data based on triggers (MEG/EEG/iEEG) or based on the volumes (fMRI).
+Events from the presentation log file will also be written to events.tsv.
+To indicate how triggers (in MEG/EEG/iEEG) or volumes (in fMRI) match the presentation events, you should specify the mapping between them. cfg.presentationfile        = string, optional filename for the presentation log file cfg.trigger.eventtype       = string (default = []) cfg.trigger.eventvalue      = string or number